 During my first year at the University of Washington Tacoma, I noticed the lack of a mechanical engineering-focused club on campus.
 Along with my fellow students, I founded the Student Association for Mechanical Engineering.
 Our club is a rocketry-focused club that gives students hands-on experience building rockets.
 Our club also has a focus on career growth and professional development, having companies come in and speak about their experience in industry.
 My role includes reaching out to companies, hosting meetings, running the club's social media, and organizing involvement in rocketry competitions.
 (February 2024 - Present)

 During my second year at the University of Washington Tacoma, I became an outreach officer for the Society for Women Engineers.
 My duties in this role include reaching out to companies, hosting and organizing outreach events, recruiting engineering majors, and creating an inclusive environment for all!
-(June 2024 - Present)
+(June 2024 - December 2025)

 During my time at Central Washington University, I took on the role of Vice President of the Central Washington Swim Club.
 My duties in this role included hosting and organizing regional swim meets and coordinating with swim teams from multiple states in the Pacific Northwest.
 My goal as Vice President of the swim team was to create an inclusive environment for all regardless of swimming ability.
 I achieved this by tailoring swim sets to individual abilities.
 Beyond this, I was able to compete nationally at Georgia Tech University representing Central Washington University.